Cognigy/cognigy-mongodb-helm-chart/README.md

 To deploy a new MongoDB setup adjust the values accordingly in the `values.yaml` file.
 You can also copy the default `values.yaml` file into another file and name it accordingly. e.g. `my-mongodb-values.yaml`.
 In this case you need to set all the following configuration parameters and apply following commands to this file.
 For a full description of `values.yaml` parameters see [official Bitnami documentation](https://github.com/bitnami/charts/tree/master/bitnami/mongodb)

 You need to set at least following parameters for this Helm release:
 1. Set root user password.
-Create a secure password and set it in `values.yaml` unnder `auth.rootPassword` variable:
+Create a secure password and set it in `values.yaml` under `auth.rootPassword` variable:
    ```
     auth:
         enabled: true